16 Pregnancy, Birth, and Baby Books Every Partner Should Read - Baby Chick

 "Pregnancy Guide for Men" by Francis Wells

 “Pregnancy Guide for Men” walks men through each week of pregnancy and provides them with the knowledge they need for success in their roles as fathers.
-It also includes a first-, second-, and third-trimester checklist for dads.
+It also includes checklists for dads covering first, second, and third-trimester stages.
 Readers will learn about subjects like:

 • Announcing a pregnancy